-Even if you’ve watched The Miracle Worker a handful of times, you probably still have a sizable gap in knowledge about Helen Keller’s life.
-As history’s most famous deaf-blind person, she was an inspiring author and activist, but she was also a vaudeville performer, a close friend of Mark Twain, and a world traveler investigated by the FBI for her political views.
-In honor of her birthday, here are 10 things you might not know about Helen Keller.
+Even if you’ve watched The Miracle Worker a handful of times, you probably still have a sizable gap in your knowledge of Helen Keller’s life.
+History’s most famous deaf-blind person was an inspiring author and activist, a vaudeville performer, a close friend of Mark Twain, and a world traveler investigated by the FBI for her political views.
+Here are 10 things you might not know about Helen Keller.

-In 1895, as a teenager, Keller met Mark Twain at a lunch in New York.
+In 1895, as a teenager, Keller met Twain at a lunch in New York.
 Later, she wrote that he “treated me not as a freak, but as a handicapped woman seeking a way to circumvent extraordinary difficulties.”
 Twain had a daughter the same age as Keller, and eventually the two bonded over their political views and mutual admiration for each other.
 She recognized the author by his scent, as he often reeked of tobacco.
-Twain convinced the industrialist Henry Huttleston Rogers to help pay for Keller’s education, and Twain was also the first person to call Anne Sullivan, Keller’s teacher and companion, a miracle worker.
+Twain convinced the industrialist Henry Huttleston Rogers to help pay for Keller’s education, and was also the first person to call Sullivan a miracle worker.
 Twain even gave Keller a blurb for her 1903 autobiography, which she wrote at age 22.

-In 1916, at 36 years old, she fell in love with Peter Fagan, a former newspaper reporter in his late twenties.
+In 1916, at 36 years old, Keller fell in love with Peter Fagan, a former newspaper reporter in his late twenties.
 Fagan was working as Keller's temporary secretary while Sullivan was sick.
-The couple secretly got engaged and even took out a marriage license before Keller’s family found out and forbade the marriage due to her disabilities.
-She regretted that she never married, reportedly remarking, “If I could see, I would marry first of all.”
+The couple secretly got engaged and even took out a marriage license before Keller’s family found out and forbade the marriage.
+Keller regretted that she never married, reportedly remarking, “If I could see, I would marry first of all.”

 Keller focused a big part of her life on politics.
-She belonged to the Socialist Party, helped to found the American Civil Liberties Union (ACLU), and was investigated by the FBI thanks to her far-left views.
-She also supported industrial workers’ rights, women’s suffrage, and birth control, and she wrote essays about her socialist views and admiration of Vladimir Lenin.
+She belonged to the Socialist Party of America, helped found the American Civil Liberties Union (ACLU), and was investigated by the FBI because of her far-left views.
+Keller also supported industrial workers’ rights, women’s suffrage, and birth control, and she wrote essays about her socialist views and admiration of Vladimir Lenin.

-Keller and Sullivan were well known, but they weren't earning enough income from Keller’s writing and lectures.
+Keller and Sullivan made a career in writing and lectures, but this still didn’t earn them a viable income.
 So for four years in the 1920s, they hit the vaudeville circuit.
 Keller would speak about her life, Sullivan would translate, and audiences could ask questions as part of a Q&A. They traveled from town to town, and Keller was billed as “the brightest star of happiness and optimism” and “the eighth wonder of the world.”

 Keller’s image is on the Alabama state quarter (part of the 50 state quarters program).
 She appears as an old woman sitting in a rocking chair, holding a book (Keller died at age 87 in 1968).
 Introduced in March 2003, the words “Helen Keller” are on the quarter in the Latin alphabet and in braille.

 Keller was a major globetrotter.
-Traveling to 39 countries from the UK to Japan to Syria, she met with presidents, prime ministers, and other government leaders to advocate for educating blind, deaf, and disabled people.
-In 1952, during her visit to the Middle East, she gave lectures at medical schools, visited schools for the disabled, and met with organizations that helped the blind.
+She traveled to 39 countries, from the UK to Japan to Syria.
+During her travels, Keller met with presidents, prime ministers, and other government leaders to advocate for educating blind people, deaf people, and people with disabilities.
+In 1952, during her visit to the Middle East, she gave lectures at medical schools, visited schools for disabled students, and met with organizations that helped blind people.

-She wrote about her experiences in Egypt, Israel, Jordan, Lebanon, and Syria, emphasizing the kindness of the locals and the majesty of the places.
+Keller wrote about her experiences in Egypt, Israel, Jordan, Lebanon, and Syria, emphasizing the kindness of the people and the majesty of the places.
 As she wrote: “It was more wonderful than I had dreamed for us to travel through semi-legendary lands … I could still feel something of the old picturesqueness, the poetry, the oriental atmosphere and the spirit of prophecy, and I was fascinated by the power of the Moslem religion.”

-In the 1930s, Keller toured Japan to give speeches and visit schools, and was met with incredible warmth and reverence.
+In the 1930s, Keller toured Japan to give speeches and visit schools, and was met with warmth and reverence.
 A Japanese police officer gave her an Akita dog named Kamikaze-Go as a present, and she fell in love with him.
-After the dog's death shortly after her return to the States, Japan’s government gifted another Akita from the same litter to Keller, making her the first person to bring the dog breed to the U.S. In 1948, a few years after World War II ended, Keller visited Japan again to inspire the war's disabled veterans in military hospitals.
+She became the first person to bring the dog breed to the U.S. Sadly, Kamikaze-Go died shortly after Keller’s return to the States, so Japan’s government gave her another Akita from the same litter.
+In 1948, a few years after World War II ended, Keller visited Japan again to meet with disabled veterans in military hospitals.